Vertrical/tino/README.md

 }
 ```

 If you read further on about middlewares for example you'll see how this plays well with composition.
-These functions must be pure, easy to unit test and recursive.
+These functions must be pure, easy to unit test and able to be recursive.

 ## Defining path parameters